 Personal Information Collection Notices Payments Settlements – RITS

-All RITS Members and organisations applying for or enquiring about RITS membership and all systems external to RITS which send interbank obligations (and some intrabank transactions) directly to RITS (feeder system operators) are responsible for ensuring that a copy of this Notice is given to all relevant employees within their organisation, including all RITS membership contacts, contract executors, users, authorised signatories, contact persons or senior executives whose personal information may currently or in the future be provided to the Reserve Bank of Australia (Reserve Bank).
+All RITS Members and organisations applying for or enquiring about RITS membership and all operators of systems external to RITS which have been authorised by the Reserve Bank of Australia (Reserve Bank) to enter transactions for settlement into RITS on behalf of the participants of the relevant system (feeder system operators) are responsible for ensuring that a copy of this Notice is given to all relevant employees within their organisation, including all RITS membership contacts, users, authorised signatories, contact persons or senior executives whose personal information may currently or in the future be provided to the Reserve Bank.

 The Reserve Bank collects personal information of the staff of RITS Members, applicants for RITS membership and feeder system operators, such as name, title and position, work telephone number, mobile phone number, email address, fax number, work address and other personal information (the Information) in order to fulfil one or more of the following functions: